 A lot of what the Bombay Progressives did was indebted to the cosmopolitan character of the city they were based in.
 Even before independence, a lot of villagers from the North as well as Southern India migrated to the bustling port city that Bombay was.
 There were a lot of employment opportunities, means for labourers to survive, as the habitus was in place in the metropolis, where the climate was moderate and never extreme.
 At the same time, it was a city where the home grown film industry was blooming, attracting the best of Urdu poets and screen writers, (including Sadat Hasan Manto who migrated to Pakistan after partition) and the best of acting talents and a lot of proficient film technicians and all the glitterati associated with the film industry.
-Moreover, the high life and night culture of the businessmen of the city animated its culture, which was already cosmopolitan with people from various antecedents including Parsis, Baghdadi Jews, Pathans (the infamous Pathan mafia), the British, Goan christians, Syrian christians, Gujarati mercantile class.
+Moreover, the high life and night culture of the businessmen of the city animated its culture, which was already cosmopolitan with people from various antecedents including Parsis, Baghdadi Jews, Pathans (the infamous Pathan mafia), the British, Goan christians, Syrian Christians and the Gujarati mercantile class.

 It is in this kind of cosmopolitan habitus that Bombay Progressive artists thrived.
 It is important to highlight the role of the ‘Times of India’ staff, Langhammer, Schlesinger and von Leyden, in picking some of these artists from random shows in the Bombay Art Society and giving them confidence, essentially acting like art mentors.
 In the immediate post-independent context, these white men remained in the media infrastructure of Bombay, in the landmark building of ‘Times of India’ opposite the iconic Vicotria Terminus, paving the way for the emergence of lesser-known artists, generously helping them to find their feet in the metropolis..